How to Encourage Investors to Invest in Your Startup?

 - Safety and Security of the fund invested, for example, Principal Amount.

-- Profitability, which is through interest, dividend, and Capital Appreciation.
+- Profitability is through interest, dividend, and Capital Appreciation.

 - Liquidity can be converted into cash when required.